 If you’re getting married in the Cotswolds, Euridge Manor is probably at the top of your wedding venue wish list.
 But apart from its scenic location, fairytale boathouse, iconic castle arch, and whimsical Italian portico?
 There’s a lot more to Euridge Manor than meets the eye.
 Here’s why.

 - Euridge Manor offers a good variety of indoor and outdoor spaces.
-There’s no need to worry about the unpredictable British weather. you know you’ll be safe and stree-free, rain or shine.
+There’s no need to worry about the unpredictable British weather. you know you’ll be safe and stress-free, rain or shine.
 The only problem you’ll have is choosing which among the beautiful spaces to get married in.

 - Euridge Manor offers exclusive use of the house and grounds and can cater for multi-day weddings and celebrations.

 - It allows access to the iconic Rose Garden Suite and has onsite accommodation for up to 19 people.
-If that’s not enough, you can hire Bluebell and Pear, two 17th century stone cottages within walking distance from Euridge Manor.
+If that’s not enough, you can hire Bluebell and Pear, two 17th-century stone cottages within walking distance from Euridge Manor.
 Each cottage can accommodate 5 guests.

 - Euridge Manor is a short 20-minute drive to Castle Combe (voted the prettiest village in England) in the Cotswolds.
 Perfect place for your guests to explore after the wedding celebrations are over.